 Saving Private Ryan (1998)

-The great tragedy and extreme violence of war that Academy Award winning director Steven Spielberg created here is a graphic view on the battlefield.
+The great tragedy and extreme violence of war that Academy Award-winning director Steven Spielberg created here is a graphic view of the battlefield.
 For an older kid who has studied WWII, this movie will vividly bring to life classroom lessons.
 Set during the Invasion of Normandy, it depicts the search for a paratrooper, Private Ryan (Matt Damon) who is the surviving brother of four servicemen.
 The movie won four additional awards.